Montana/p4-assembla-cli-push/readme.md

 p4 client -S //depot/main -o | p4 client -i
 ```

+The above command will save your `P4CLIENT` setting and then set it, so when you `reconcile` the proper files get pushed to Assembla.
 Then make sure you go back to your environment variables to make sure they haven't changed:

 ```bash
  vim ~/.p4enviro